Sj-Amani/LaneLines_Detector/README.md

 `> jupyter notebook`

 A browser window will appear showing the contents of the current directory.
 Click on the file called "lane_line_detector.ipynb".
 Another browser window will appear displaying the notebook.
-Follow the instructions in the notebook to complete the project.
+Follow the instructions in the notebook to understand and run the project compeletely by your self.

+Referencing The Project
+---
+If you like my code and you want to use it in your project, please refer it like this:
+Amani, Sajjad.
+"Finding Lane Lines on the Road."
+GitHub, 28 June 2019, https://github.com/Sj-Amani/LaneLines_Detector.